• Skip to primary navigation

 Gentle pressure is a wonderful trick to relieve stomach discomfort.
 The good thing is that there is more than one way to do it!
 Tummy time is another option.

-Yes, tummy time is good for building back and shoulder muscles, but its a great way to help your baby pass gas.
+Yes, tummy time is good for building back and shoulder muscles, but it’s a great way to help your baby pass gas.

-Do tummy time while supervised, lay your baby across your lap or on a tummy time mat and gently rub their back in a soothing motion.
+Do tummy time while supervised, lay your baby across your lap or on a tummy time mat, and gently rub their back in a soothing motion.

 10. Offer infant gas drops

 Gas drops have simethicone in them, which is known to break up gas bubbles.
-These drops can be mixed into formula or breastmilk.
+These drops can be mixed into the formula or breastmilk.

 11. Try a comforting carry position

-Babies love to be held and being close to you is comforting!
+Babies love to be held, and being close to you is comforting!
 Snuggle your baby in between your chin and chest and sway back and forth.

 Another interesting position is called the colic carry.
 You turn your palm up, lay your baby on your forearm with their head towards your elbow.
 Gently tap their back or give them a bounce to help move that gas along.

-12. Burp mid feeding and after feedings
+12. Burp mid-feeding and after feedings

 Stopping to take breaks and burp your baby is honestly a game-changer.
 You don’t have to wait until your baby is completely done with their bottle to burp them.

 Every two to three ounces, stop feeding and bring your baby into the burping position of choice.
-Whether that’s over the shoulder, across your lap or sitting up, just help them get that air out.
+Whether that’s over the shoulder, across your lap, or sitting up, just help them get that air out.

 Comforting A Gassy Baby At Night